kummahiih/python-domain-equations/README.md

     >>> I, O, C = g.I, g.O, g.C

-To measure speed you have to get interval and distance.
-To model this you can write:
+For example to measure speed you have to get interval and distance.
+First you have to define the used properties by using the wrapper class C:

     >>> speed = C('speed')
-    >>> speed
-    C(speed)

     >>> distance = C('distance')
     >>> duration = C('duration')

 You can represent the need of something with the operator '*' and then have the properties set into the graph g like this:

     >>> for i in g.get_properties_from( speed*(distance+duration) ):